Kandy-IO/kandy-hid-sdk/README.md

 | -                                 | 1.1                   | <ul><li>the Kandy HID SDK is updated</li><li>the Kandy HID Driver for VDI is not updated</li></ul> |
 | 1.2                               | 1.2                   | <ul><li>the Kandy HID SDK is updated</li><li>the Kandy HID Driver for VDI is also updated</li><li>version 1.2 of the Kandy HID SDK is compatible with Kandy HID Driver for VDI versions 1.0 and 1.2</li></ul> |
 | 1.3                               | 1.3                   | <ul><li>the Kandy HID SDK is updated</li><li>the Kandy HID Driver for VDI is also updated</li><li>version 1.3 of the Kandy HID SDK is compatible with Kandy HID Driver for VDI versions 1.2 and 1.3</li></ul> |

+## Windows VDI

+Using the kandy-hid SDK in a VDI Windows environment requires that HID devices be "split" and then the HID portion of the device be redrected to the Virtual Machine.
+See [Required Citrix configuration for VDI Windows](./docs/windows_vdi.md).

 ## CHANGELOG